rvanmarkus/modx-laravel-models/README.md

   - Content model to retrieve modx_site_content
   - Page model to retrieve data based on Template ID

-> Just copy all this models in your /app/ directory of your laravel installation

 If you want to add new models and retrieve the data based on the modx_template, copy one of the examples (ex.
 Books.php) and just change the MODX_TEMPLATE constant on top of the model.
     use Rvanmarkus/Modxmodels/PageModel